 Zhi Wei is a Counsel of the firm.
 She has acted in a broad spectrum of complex international arbitration and commercial litigation matters, including an arbitration relating to sanctions placed on a Russian bank, a dispute regarding the management of over US$600 million of assets belonging to a high net worth individual, and several high-value disputes worth over S$80 million involving breaches of fiduciary duties by errant directors and trustees.

-Zhi Wei studied law at the London School of Economics and Political Science, where she graduated with First Class Honours and achieved the best performance for Medical Law.
-Thereafter, she pursued her graduate legal studies and obtained the BCL from the University of Oxford.
-After graduation, Zhi Wei spent two years undertaking a diverse range of legal work experience in the fields of public law, human rights, public international law and international arbitration with established international institutions in London and Israel.
+Zhi Wei graduated with First Class Honours in law from the London School of Economics and Political Science where she also achieved the best performance for Medical Law.
+Thereafter, she went on to read for the Bachelor of Civil Law at the University of Oxford.
+After graduation, Zhi Wei spent two years undertaking a diverse range of legal work experience in public law, public international law, human rights and international arbitration with established international institutions in London and Israel.

-Outside of practice, Zhi Wei has a keen interest in legal academia.
-Since 2021, Zhi Wei has been lecturing Business Law as an Adjunct at Singapore Management University.
-She also serves on the Publications Committee in the Law Society of Singapore and has authored numerous articles and presented her research at international academic conferences.
-She won an award for the Best Feature Article written by a Young Lawyer at the Singapore Law Gazette Awards 2018 for her article on Wrotham Park damages for breach of contract.
+Beyond practice, Zhi Wei is committed to legal education and scholarship.
+Since 2021, she has been lecturing Legal Research and Writing and Business Law as an adjunct at the Yong Pung How School of Law, Singapore Management University.
+Zhi Wei has also authored numerous articles and presented her research at international academic conferences, including an article on Wrotham Park damages for breach of contract, which was awarded the Best Feature Article written by a Young Lawyer at the Singapore Law Gazette Awards 2018.

 Zhi Wei is fluent in English and conversational Mandarin.